The food in the anime world always looks more appealing than real food.

 #2 – Pork Cutlet Bowl (Yuri On Ice)

 If you haven’t seen this anime, then I don’t know where you’ve been.

-Yuri Katsuki, one of the main characters of the anime, loves to eat pork cutlet bowls and even calls them his favorite dish.
+Yuri Katsuki, one of the main characters of the anime, loves to eat pork cutlet bowls and even calls them his favourite dish.

-When some other ice skaters visit his home, he gives them pork cutlet bowls to eat because they’re his favorite and he’s excited to share them with others.
+When some other ice skaters visit his home, he gives them pork cutlet bowls to eat because they’re his favourite and he’s excited to share them with others.